baskortde/developer-roadmap/src/data/roadmaps/technical-writer/content/101-required-skills/index.md

 6. **Attention to Detail**: They should be detail-oriented to create clean, high-quality content.

 7. **Organization Skills**: They should have the ability to manage multiple projects and consistently meet deadlines.

+8. **Structuring Skills**: The ability to structure information into coherent and distinguishable, relatable elements ("Breaking down complexity").